krinkevicius/turing-trivia/README.md

 ## Usage

-Once in the client visitor needs to login to establish connection to the server by providing their username.
+Once in the client, visitor needs to login to establish connection to the server by providing their username.
 After connecting, user can create a game and share game ID with friends, or join already existing room by providing game ID of their own.

 Once 2 to 4 players join and ready up, the game starts.
 10 questions will be presented to the players.
 They get 10 seconds to answer each question, follow by 5 second pause to see how everyone answered.